keithjgrant/sidecar-2/content/ingredients/burnt-sugar-syrup.md

 # Burnt Sugar Syrup

 I love burnt sugar syrup.
-It’s complex flavor does really well in many cocktails.
+Its complex flavor does really well in many cocktails.
 It also works well in coffee and lattes.
 It’s less sweet than regular simple syrup, so I use a little more of this when swapping them out.

 <div class="aside">I use equal parts of water and sugar, by weight.
 I realize now that this is unconventional, as most recipes call for less water.
 I need to try that and adjust my recipes accordingly.</div>